-- 3. More harmonisation: There should be better coordination and harmonisation across Member States in Europe, in particular regarding the designation and monitoring of Notified Bodies.
-Better coordination and harmonisation would also help enhance legal certainty for manufacturers, in particular in the area of classification and borderline decisions.
-AmCham EU welcomes the proposals to strengthen coordination and harmonisation in this area, as well as in other areas such as the assessment of clinical trial applications and the shift from a Directive to a Regulation, which will limit national deviations across Europe. - 4.
-Increase transparency: The revision of the regulatory system for medical devices is an opportunity to make the whole system more transparent and increase the availability of relevant information for patients and healthcare professionals.
-This will help restore trust among all the stakeholders in the system.
-To this end, AmCham EU welcomes the creation of the European Databank on Medical Devices (EUDAMED), which will be accessible at various levels to patients, industry and healthcare professionals.
-However, transparency should be carefully balanced with the protection of intellectual property and commercially sensitive information to secure a favourable environment for innovation. - 5.
-Better coordination in market surveillance: The system would also benefit from stronger post-market safety and from more coordination between Member States in the marketsurveillance area.
-This would be possible through broader stakeholder involvement, in particular in the reporting system, thus increasing the efficiency of the vigilance system.
-Two examples of what is needed are: a European Union-coordinated system for unannounced visits to manufacturing sites; and a European Union-centralised reporting and surveillance system.
+- 3. More harmonisation: there should be better coordination and harmonisation across Member States in Europe, in particular with regard to the designation and monitoring of Notified Bodies.
+Better coordination and harmonisation would also be beneficial to enhance legal certainty for manufacturers, in particular in the areas of classification and borderline decisions.
+AmCham EU welcomes the proposals to strengthen coordination and harmonisation in this area, as well as in other areas, such as the assessment of clinical trial applications and the shift from a directive to a regulation, which will limit national deviations across Europe. - 4.
+Increase transparency: the revision of the regulatory system for medical devices is an opportunity to make the whole system more transparent and increase the availability of relevant information for patients and healthcare professionals, which would help restore trust among all the stakeholders in the system.
+To this end, AmCham EU welcomes the creation of the European Databank on Medical Devices (EUDAMED), to which patients and industry and healthcare professionals will have some level of access.
+However, transparency should be carefully balanced with the protection of intellectual property and commercially-sensitive information to secure a favourable environment for innovation.
+To this end, we would welcome a broad involvement of stakeholders in defining the technical and practical aspects of the database, including when defining the appropriate level of transparency by implementing acts. - 5.
+Better coordination in market surveillance: the system would also benefit from stronger post-market safety and from more coordination between Member States in the market-surveillance area.
+This would be possible through broader stakeholder involvement, in particular in the reporting system, which would increase the efficiency of the vigilance system.
+Two examples of what is needed include an EU-coordinated system for unannounced visits to manufacturing sites and an EU-centralised reporting and surveillance system.
 However, improved coordination among Member States' regulatory authorities should not be used to justify disproportionate rises in national regulatory fees or charges to manufacturers.
 This would compromise European competitiveness.

 AmCham EU also welcomes the introduction of provisions regarding economic operators within the proposed regulations on medical devices.
 A further clarification of the respective economic operators' tasks and responsibilities is needed and will benefit the functioning of the internal market while contributing to patient safety.
 In this context, consideration needs to be given to the delineation of the tasks of the respective economic operators in order to take into account the specificities and the strengths of the current medical devices regulatory framework.
-In particular, the mandatory labelling obligation for importers has to be balanced with the good functioning of the vigilance system.
+In particular, the mandatory labelling obligation for importers has to be balanced with a good functioning vigilance system.
+The legal manufacturer and authorised representative should remain the single points of contact in the EU and importer labelling should not be made mandatory.